 - right to object – you may object, out grounds relating to your particular situation, that your personal data shall be subject to a processing.
 In this case, please provide us with information about your particular situation.
 After the assessment of the facts presented by you we will either stop processing your personal data or present you our compelling legitimate grounds for an ongoing processing;

 - right to data portability – you may require (i) to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and (ii) to transmit those data to another controller without hindrance from our side; where technically feasible you shall have the right to have the personal data transmitted directly from us to another controller;

 - right to lodge a complaint with a supervisory authority – you may take legal actions in relation to any potential breach of your rights regarding the processing of your personal data, as well as to lodge complaints before the competent data protection regulators.

 You may (i) exercise the rights referred to above or (ii) pose any questions or (iii) make any complaints regarding our data processing by contacting us under the contact details set out below.

 Please submit any questions, concerns or comments you have about this Policy or any requests concerning your personal data by email to our data protection officer.
 You can contact us via firstname.lastname@example.org.

-The information you provide when contacting us (Web Shield Limited) will be processed to handle your request and will be erased when your request was completed.
+The information you provide when contacting us (Web Shield Services GmbH) will be processed to handle your request and will be erased when your request was completed.
 Alternatively, we will restrict the processing of the respective information in accordance with statutory retention requirements.